Full Fix: Elevated Permissions are Required to Run DISM

 How and why are elevated permissions used?

-The CMD starts by default with limited rights and this is nothing but a security measure designed to prevent users from running commands that can irreversibly damage their PCs.
+The CMD starts by default with limited rights and this is nothing but a security measure designed to prevent users from running commands that can make system changes.

 While you won’t have any trouble executing most commands in standard mode, there are specific lines that require administrative privileges (aka elevated permissions).

-These are the best solutions to try out in order to fix error 740: elevated permissions are required to run DISM. use an elevated command prompt to complete these tasks.
+These are the best solutions to try out to fix error 740: elevated permissions are required to run DISM Use an elevated command prompt to complete these tasks.

 Sometimes, the Run as Administrator option will not work.
 In this case, we recommend that you remove the problematic application that causes this issue.